National rangers accused of rape in DRC's Virunga park | Africanews

 Democratic Republic Of Congo

 A report indicates that in 2011, 48 women were raped every hour and more than 1,000 each day.
-It was not just the women but the men too who were sexually molested.
+It was not just the women but there are men too who were sexually molested.

 03:26